-Every year, thousands of dental cases are shared on Figure 1, the medical knowledge-sharing app used by a global community of dental professionals.
-Here are some of our favorite images this year that span multiple areas of dentistry.
+Every year, fascinating dental images are shared on Figure 1 — here are some of our favorite images this year that span multiple areas of dentistry.

-Dr. Tom Bierman, a dentist at the San Diego Dental Studio, tested the effects of three soft drinks on his own wisdom teeth which had been extracted in his twenties.
+A dentist tested the effects of three soft drinks on their own wisdom teeth which had been extracted in their twenties.
 One tooth was placed in cola, another in a sugar-free energy drink, and a third into a glass of water.

 The first tooth, which was left in a glass of cola, was stained dark brown from the caramel coloring found in the soft drink.